Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 layout: GCNS
 ---

-## Update Google Cloud Nightscout
+## Update Google Cloud Platform
 [Google Cloud Nightscout](./GoogleCloud.md) >> Update to latest release

 We update the Google Cloud Nightscout platform in order to add functionality and fix issues.
-This is how you can update the menus, commands and packages of your virtual machine to the latest.
+This is how you can update your platform to access those improvements.
 This is not about updating Nightscout.
-If you want to update Nightscout, please have a look at [this](./update_nightscout.md).
+If you want to update Nightscout, please follow [this](./update_nightscout.md).
 If you have not completed the [installation](./GoogleCloud.md), please complete it first.

 Open a [terminal](./Terminal.md).
 A [menu](./Menu.md) should come up automatically.
 Select `Update platform` from the Google Cloud setup submenu.
 You can then check the status page to confirm that your setup has been [updated](./GC_ReleaseNotes.md).